bobshort4bobby4/PP5-v1/README.md

    - [#11](https://github.com/bobshort4bobby4/PP5-v1/issues/11) to be able to create a user account, to track my interaction with the site.
    - [#12](https://github.com/bobshort4bobby4/PP5-v1/issues/12) to be able to manage my user profile, to make site use easy.
    - [#13](https://github.com/bobshort4bobby4/PP5-v1/issues/13) to review my profile details and order details, to engender trust and provide as transparent process as possible.
-   - [#14](https://github.com/bobshort4bobby4/PP5-v1/issues/14) to have all orders confirmed by email, to engender trust and provide a transparent process as possible.
+   - [#14](https://github.com/bobshort4bobby4/PP5-v1/issues/14) to have all orders confirmed by email, to engender trust and provide as transparent a process as possible.

    #### Site Owner Goals